mineiros-io/terraform-aws-s3-bucket/README.md

 - **[`lifecycle_rules`](#lifecycle_rules-object-attributes)**: *(Optional `list(object)`)*
 Specifying various rules specifying object lifecycle management (documented below).
 Default is `[]`.

+##### S3 Access Points
+- **[`access_points`](#access_point-object-attributes)**: *(Optional `list(access_point)`)*
+Amazon S3 Access Points simplify managing data access at scale for shared datasets in S3.
+Access points are named network endpoints that are attached to buckets that you can use to perform S3 object operations, such as `GetObject` and `PutObject`.
+Each access point has distinct permissions and network controls that S3 applies for any request that is made through that access point.
+Each access point enforces a customized access point policy that works in conjunction with the bucket policy that is attached to the underlying bucket.
+You can configure any access point to accept requests only from a virtual private cloud (VPC) to restrict Amazon S3 data access to a private network.
+You can also configure custom block public access settings for each access point.
+Default is `[]`.

 ##### S3 bucket-level Public Access Block configuration